nathanmarz/cascalog/README.markdown

-Cascalog allows you to query Hadoop in Clojure with an expressive language inspired by Datalog.
+# About

+Cascalog is a tool for querying data on Hadoop with Clojure in a concise, expressive, and highly readable manner.
+Cascalog combines two cutting edge technologies in Clojure and Hadoop and resurrects an old one in Datalog.
+Cascalog is high performance, flexible, and robust.

+Most query languages, like SQL, Pig, and Hive, are custom languages -- and this leads to huge amounts of accidental complexity.
+Constructing queries dynamically by doing string manipulation is haphazard and leads to further complexity such as SQL injection attacks.
+The nature of Cascalog being a domain specific language in Clojure avoids these accidental complexities and allows a programmer to manipulate queries as first-class entities within the language.
+The Datalog syntax of Cascalog is simpler and more expressive than SQL-based languages.

 Follow the getting started steps, check out the tutorial, and you'll be running Cascalog queries on your local computer within 5 minutes.

 # Getting started